EnzoBnl/enzobnl/bd.md

   3. **Reducer**: Leverage the previous sortings (on mappers and during merge on reducer) to efficiently output a record for each different key

-**bold** steps relying on a "hook class" that are exposed to the user for extension.
+Note: steps **in bold** rely on "hook classes" that are exposed to the user for extension.

 # ElasticSearch
 ## Parallels with distributed relationnal databases